 The walls may be standard-issue bare brick and inoffensive off-white, but this place bursts with colour in paintings, tiles, pottery, and tablecloths.
-El Inca Plebeyo serves Ecuadorian food, which is not a million miles from the more famous Peruvian.
+El Inca Plebeyo in Islington serves Ecuadorian food, which is not a million miles from Peruvian.
 Ceviche and grilled meats are the big dishes, and at the weekend they serve hornado, a national dish of slow-cooked pork with crackling and garnishes that’s worth coming specially for.
 Kick off with a cocktail, and then order at least one fish starter, a side of fried plantains, and the lamb rump if you want something from the grill.
 Waiting staff are eager and expert if you need advice.
-There’s always music playing, and group dinners are great here - try to get the big table at the back where you can see the kitchen in action.
+There’s always music playing and group dinners are great here—try to get the big table at the back.

 Food Rundown